Bim21/employee-management-new-vers/README.md

-# TimeSheet
+# Project Management

 ## Overview

-TimeSheet is an open-source application that  a versatile application utilized by both companies and employees for efficient time management, encompassing various functionalities such as work hours tracking and request submissions for time off.
-It seamlessly integrates with other internal applications, acting as a hub that connects tools like the check-in/out app and the komu app.
-This integration facilitates the seamless dissemination of notifications to employees within the company.
-Additionally, it collaborates with trackers to accurately monitor and record employees' working hours, ensuring comprehensive timekeeping
+Project Management is an open-source application that a versatile application utilized by both companies and employees, project management used to manage company projects, project participants, progress, and project evaluations.
+The tool is built using .NET and Angular.
+The Management Project is regularly managed and updated by the staff team of NCC.

 ## Table of Contents

 - [Getting Started](#getting-started)